ibm-cloud-docs/cloud-databases/terra-tutorial.md

 In this tutorial, you will provision your database using Terraform, which enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 It is infrastructure as code.
 You write down what your infrastructure should look like and Terraform will create, update, remove cloud resources as needed.
 For more information, see [Understand the basics of Terraform.](https://www.terraform.io/intro){: external}

 To support a multi-cloud approach, Terraform works with providers.
-A provider is responsible for understanding API interactions and exposing resources.
-IBM Cloud has its provider for Terraform, enabling users of IBM Cloud to manage resources with Terraform.
+A provider is responsible for understanding API interactions and exposing resources. {{site.data.keyword.cloud}} has its provider for Terraform, enabling users of {{site.data.keyword.cloud}} to manage resources with Terraform.
 Although Terraform is categorized as infrastructure as code, it is not limited to Infrastructure-As-A-Service resources.

 ## Step 1: Install the Terraform CLI
 {: #tutorial-provision-postgres-install-cli}